DKenefake/OptimalPoly/README.md

 # OptimalPoly
-Stable implementation of the Remez Algorithm using multiprecision arithmetic.
+Stable implementation of the Remez Algorithm using multi-precision arithmetic.

 # Example of use

-This is all that is needed to create a 4th order optimal polynomial approximation of e^x on [-1,1]
+This is all that is needed to create a 4th order optimal polynomial approximation of e^x on [-1,1].

 ```python
 function = lambda x: mp.exp(x)
 poly_coeffs, max_error = remez(f, 4, 0, 1)
 ```

-We can inspect how well we approximated it visually with the following code snippit.
+We can inspect how well we approximated it visually with the following code snippet.

 ```python
 import matplotlib.pyplot as plt